Helsinki Civil Society Award 2018 Goes to Eren Keskin

 On March 14, during the celebration of the 30th anniversary of the organisation, the NHC acknowledged the courageous work of human rights defenders across the OSCE area who, like the 2018 Award Laureate, stand up for human rights at great personal risk.
 Erin Keskin is among many human rights defenders in Turkey who face immediate and urgent threats.

 For almost three decades, Eren Keskin has worked to protect minority rights, counter violence against women, challenge militarism, and end torture.
-She has been the target of numerous smear campaigns, threats and attacks, including a murder attempt.
-Due to her activities as a human rights defender, hundreds of criminal cases have been opened against her.
+She has been the target of numerous smear campaigns, threats and attacks, including murder attempts.
+Due to her activities as a human rights defender, countless criminal cases have been opened against her.
 Ms. Keskin has already served several prison sentences.

 Ms. Keskin is again under immediate risk of imprisonment.
 In retaliation for her human rights work and her symbolic affiliation with a popular daily newspaper, Özgür Gündem, a fine of more than 28.000 euro has been imposed on her.
 Failure to pay the fine would result in 6,5 years in jail.
 Several other cases against her are still pending.